20 Highest Currency in the world 2021

 Currency Code: CAD

-The Cayman Islands are a group of islands located in the Caribbean.
-The Cayman Islands use the Caymanian Dollar as their official currency.
-To differentiate it from other dollar-denominated currencies, it is abbreviated with the dollar symbol $, or alternatively, CI$.
-One Caymanian Dollar divided into 100 cents.
+The Belize dollar is the country’s official currency.
+To differentiate it from other dollar-denominated currencies, it is usually abbreviated with the dollar symbol $, or alternatively BZ$.
+One Belize dollar is subdivided into 100 cents.
+The official exchange rate is 2 BZ$ = 1 US$.

 The value of the currency is changed every day.
 So above value depend on the market value of that day’s currency exchange.
 Sone country has fixed-rate exchange values like Oman, Bahrain, and Kuwait.